- Gankona, Unnachgiebig, Unità: Italy is normally bright, cheerful, and energetic. When he isn't...

 - Given that Tabitha only rarely shows emotion and never raises her voice, it shows just how furious she is in Soldier of Zero that she's driven to murderous rage at the revelation that her mother has been poisoned regularly for the past few years (Tabitha thought she'd been poisoned once saving her life).
 Saito has to tackle her to the ground to keep her from killing her staff until she finds the traitor.

 - Lucina Reacts: Maribelle spots Tharja crying.
-This is revealed to be due to Tharja being heartbroken to having permanently lost Robin to someone else.
+This is revealed to be due to Tharja being heartbroken to have permanently lost Robin to someone else.

 - A Brighter Dark.
 Pretty much any time BrighterDark!Corrin is shown taking anything seriously or reacting to events outside of her usual loud, violent nature, you know something serious is going on with her.
 Most notably is when she's trying to convince her father to spare an enemy.
 Despite being fully willing to kill them herself, upon realizing that they were family of one of her closest friends, she becomes so increasingly desperate to sway her father that she actually gets down on her knees and begs.